-On September 1, 2020, the Company entered into an employment agreement (the "Ferry Employment Agreement") with Charles P. Ferry pursuant to which Mr. Ferry serves as Chief Executive Officer of the Company.
-The Ferry Employment Agreement is for a term of one year (the "Initial Term") and shall be automatically extended for additional terms of successive one-year periods (the "Additional Term") unless the Company or Mr. Ferry gives at least 60 days written notice of non-renewal prior to the expiration of the Initial Term or an Additional Term.
+On September 1, 2020, the Company entered into an employment agreement (the "Ferry Employment Agreement") with Charles P. Ferry pursuant to which Mr. Ferry served as Chief Executive Officer of the Company.
+The Ferry Employment Agreement was for a term of one year (the "Initial Term") and was automatically extended for additional terms of successive one-year periods (the "Additional Term") unless the Company or Mr. Ferry gave at least 60 days written notice of non-renewal prior to the expiration of the Initial Term or an Additional Term.
 During 2022 Mr. Ferry received a base salary at an annual rate of \$250,000 and also received a bonus in the amount of \$150,000 during 2022 for achievement of certain objectives in 2022 in accordance with criteria determined by our Board of Directors and based on the review and recommendation of the Compensation Committee.
 In 2023, Mr. Ferry's annual salary was increased to \$265,000 and he was paid a bonus of \$125,000 based on criteria determined by our Board of Directors and based on the review and recommendation of the Compensation Committee.
-Mr. Ferry continues to be eligible for an annual bonus in an amount up to \$150,000 in accordance with criteria, including but not limited to, revenue targets, profitability and other key performance indicators.
-Additionally, Mr. Ferry initially received 100,000 non-qualified stock options that are exercisable into 100,000 shares of our common stock at an exercise price of \$4.18, of which 100% were vested as of September 1, 2022.
-He received a further grant in January 2022 in the amount of 100,000 non-qualified options with a term of five years and a exercise price of \$4.4.2.
-The options have a three-year vesting period.
-Additionally, he received a further grant in April 2023 in the amount of 37,889 non-qualified options with a term of five years and a exercise price of \$4.2.2.
-The options have a three-year vesting period.
-The Ferry Employment Agreement can be terminated with or without cause at any time during the Initial Term or duri
+Mr. Ferry continued to be eligible for an annual bonus in an amount up to \$150,000 in accordance with criteria, including but not limited to, revenue targets, profitability and other key performance indicators.
+Additionally, Mr. Ferry initially received 100,000 non-qualified stock options that were exercisable into 100,000 shares of our common stock at an exercise price of \$4.18, of which 100% were vested as of September 1, 2022.
+He received a further grant in January 2022 in the amount of 100,000 non-qualified options with a term of five years and a exercise price of \$4.11.
+The options had a three-year vesting period.
+Additionally, he received a further grant in April 2023 in the amount of 37,889 non-qualified options with a term of five years and a exercise price of \$4.22.
+The options had a three-year vesting period.
+The Ferry Employment Agreement could be terminated with or without cause at any time during the Initial Term or during an